KCL-BMEIS/OOP/week5A.md

 For this reason, **the definition of a template function must be included in the header file**!
 - *not* in the `.cpp` file
+- the function will implicitly be marked `inline` to prevent the multiple symbol problem when linking

 --